sage-t/Bookmatch-Blog-Archive/_posts/2018-09-09-who-wrote-the-resistance-op-ed.md

 After further investigation, we found evidence that none of our candidates are the anonymous writer.
-Plotting the probability distribution of the algorithm's top choices shows that our algorithm is signifigantly less confident about the anonymous author than would be expected.
+Plotting the probability distribution of the algorithm's top choices shows that our algorithm is signifigantly less confident about the anonymous author's identity than would be expected.
 The hunt continues, but at least we were able to eliminate some of the options.

 ![Probability Distribution](/assets/img/probability_distribution.png)